MitchDarrow/HHC_2025/act1_visual_firewall_mjd.md

 Rule: Internal to Workstations: Allow all traffic types

-Rule: Internet to Internal: Block RDP access
+Rule: Internet to Internal: Block direct Internet to Internal access

 **Answer: Configure rules to Security Best Practice**